More about: 10 Best Things to Do in Aberdeen

 On this type of excursion, you will pass through imposing mountains, lush green valleys, waterfalls, and lakes.
 Among them are Ben Nevis, the highest mountain in the British Isles, and Glencoe, the valley that was the setting for the movie Skyfall.
 During the experience, a private guide will help you learn about the rich history of the area.

-You will also sail on Loch Ness and search for the famous monster Nessie as you travel through the dark waters.
-You'll also see the ancient prehistoric cemetery of Cairn de Clave, which contains archaeological structures and stone circles that are thousands of years old.
-You'll also see the battlefield of Culloden, the site of the last battle on British soil, during the Jacobite rebellion.
+You will also sail on Loch Ness and search for the famous monster Nessie as you travel across the dark waters.
+You will also see the ancient prehistoric cemetery Cairn de Clave, where you will find archaeological structures and stone circles that are thousands of years old.
+You will also see the Culloden Battlefield, the site of the last battle fought on British soil during the Jacobite rebellion.

 Useful information